Lucy Peckett

 Therapy is an opportunity to get to know yourself better, recognise patterns in your thoughts, feelings and behaviours, and unpick which parts you would like to change.

-The main approach I use is cognitive behavioural therapy (CBT), which involves the use of frameworks or tools to evaluate your own thinking and come to your own conclusions, ideally ones that are more balanced and flexible.
+The main approach I use is cognitive behavioural therapy (CBT), working from a person centred perspective.
+This can involve the use of frameworks or tools to evaluate your own thinking and come to your own conclusions, ideally ones that are more balanced and flexible.
+All of the work we do together will be done at your own pace, and tailored to your unique set of circumstances and experiences.

 As a practitioner, the space I provide for therapy is confidential, safe, and accepting of all parts of you.
 The parts you show others, but also the parts you don’t.
 Maybe even the parts you don’t show yourself, or you didn’t know were there.
 I will hold space for all of you; with no timelines, expectations, or judgements.